LuuppiChan/uinput-rs/README.md

 I wanted a similar kind of API as this: [python-uinput](https://github.com/pyinput/python-uinput)

 # Examples
-You can use the EV constants or just plain numbers (like I do)
+You can use the constants from another library or just plain numbers.
 ## Mouse
 ```rust
 use std::{thread::sleep, time::Duration};